xcratch/xcx-example/README.md

-# xcratch-example
+# xcx-example
-example extension for Xcratch ([yokobond/xcratch: Extendable Scratch3 Programming Environment](https://github.com/yokobond/xcratch/))
+An example extension for ([Xcratch: Extendable Scratch3 Programming Environment](https://xcratch.github.io/))

 ## ✨ What You can Do with Xcratch

-Open [Example Project](https://yokobond.github.io/xcratch/?project=https://yokobond.github.io/xcratch-example/examples/xcratchExample.sb3) to look at what you can do with "Xcratch Example" extension.
+Open [Example Project](https://xcratch.github.io/xcratch/?project=https://xcratch.github.io/xcx-example/examples/xcratchExample.sb3) to look at what you can do with "Xcratch Example" extension.

 This project using "Xcratch Example" extension which add an extra-block "do it" to normal Scratch.
 This "do it" block executes string in its input field as a sentence in Javascript and return the result.

-You can make own extension based on this repo and publish a project using your extension on the web.

-## How to Develop Own Extension
+## How to Develop

-### Setup Development Environment
+### Environment Settings

 First of all, download [yokobond/scratch-gui at xcratch](https://github.com/yokobond/scratch-gui/tree/xcratch) and setup it as your extension to be registered.